softmagnet/tp/docs/DeveloperGuide.md

 - The green box represents the `TimetableDay`, and there are 7 `TimetableDay` parts to represent the 7 days of the week.
 - The yellow box represents the `TimetableHeader`, with the box all the way at the left with the label "Time Slots" representing the `TimetableHeaderLabel`, and the others representing the `TimetableHeaderTiming`.
 There is always 1 `TimetableHeaderLabel` but can have many `TimetableHeaderTiming` parts depending on the earliest start time of the week and latest end time.
-- The purple box represents the `TimetableEmptySlot`.
+- The dark blue box represents the `TimetableEmptySlot`.
 - The light blue box represents the `TimetableTuitionClassSlot`.
   ![Timetable annotation](images/TimetableAnnotation.png)